zhenchuan/eaux/readme.md

 sql for most analysts is a better choice

 ------
-the current popular frameworks (eg: kylin, pinot, druid).
+After investigating a series of the current popular frameworks (eg: kylin, pinot, druid).
-the popular data warehouse design can actually be summed up with the following
+we found that the popular data warehouse design can actually be summed up with the following

-> issue parallel operation of Efficient storage of data on a highly available distributed file system
+> issue parallel operation to Efficient storage of data on a highly available distributed file system

 things becomes very simple